Receiving my shares or bonds

 When will I receive my allocation of shares or bonds?

-The admission date is the date your new shares or bonds are created and this is decided on by the issuing company.
-You can find the admission date in your allocation email and also in the ‘conditions’ section within the offer in our app.
+The Admission Date is the date your new shares or bonds are created and this is decided on by the issuing company.
+You can find the admission date in your allocation email and also in the ‘Conditions’ section within the offer in our app or online.